matheusb432/odata-qb/README.md

 ## Examples

 A more comprehensive list of examples can be found in [examples](./examples) folder.
-To run then, use `ts-node`:
+To run them, use `ts-node`:

 ```bash
 ts-node examples/basic.ts